The Four Stages of Pet Dental Disease

 Continue…

-The popularity of anesthesia-free dentals is mostly due to marketing campaigns that promote the anesthesia-free method as a less expensive alternative to a dental cleaning that is performed while the pet is under general anesthesia.
-Unfortunately, it is also based on misinformation regarding what is really involved in cleaning a pet’s teeth.
-Marketers for anesthesia-free dental cleanings also fail to mention that these dentals often make a pet’s oral problems worse and, in many cases, involve abuse and cruelty.
+Marketing campaigns have primarily driven the popularity of anesthesia-free dentals.
+They promote this method as a less expensive alternative to dental cleanings performed under general anesthesia.
+Unfortunately, this popularity stems from misinformation about what proper dental cleaning entails.
+Marketers for anesthesia-free dental cleanings often fail to disclose what happens.
+In some cases, worsen a pet’s oral health.
+And in extreme cases, involve abuse and cruelty.

 Continue…